aplteam/MarkAPL/MarkAPL.md

 * Have a backslash character (`\`) at the end of a line.
 However, this has the disadvantage that you cannot use it in table cells - there is no "end of line" in those.
 * Insert `<<br>>` and it will become a `<br/>` tag.
 This is the recommended way: it is readable and can be used in table cells as well.
 However, it is a **_MarkAPL_**-only feature.

-Having two blanks at the end of a paragraph or list item is according to the Markdown implementation --- and also the very early versions of **_MarkAPL_** --- designed to inject a line break.
+Having two blanks at the end of a paragraph or list item is according to the Markdown implementation --- and also the early versions of **_MarkAPL_** --- designed to inject a line break.
 This caused bug reports by people who accidentally added two spaces to the end of a line without realizing and then started to wonder where exactly the line break was coming from.
 It seemed to be a bad idea from the start; therefore this feature was removed from **_MarkAPL_** in version 1.3.0.

 ##### In-line code (verbatim)